marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/Appendix_A/review_question/java_platform_module_system.md

 -----------------

-23. Which of the following are legal commands to runa modular program where *n* is the module name and *c* is the class name?
+23. Which of the following are legal commands to run a modular program where *n* is the module name and *c* is the class name?
 (Choose all that apply.)

 A. java -module-path x -m n.c <br>